 A bunch of 22-year-olds from Hong Kong explain why they are cursed and what that means for their and Hong Kong’s future.
 (17 minutes)

-Ira and Emanuele go to a protest and get tear gassed in front of a Ruth's Chris Steakhouse.
+Jennifer, Ira, and producer Emanuele Berry go to a protest and get tear gassed in front of a Ruth's Chris Steakhouse.
 (6 minutes)

 Host Ira Glass calls Jennifer to talk about the new security law.
 (12 minutes)